WICG/PEPC/explainer.md

-have hit practical limits because, fundamentally, user agents [still lack any understanding of the](#permission-prompts-ux-evaluation) semantics of user interactions in the content area (i.e. the web page), and consequently lack insight into the user’s present context and task they are trying to accomplish.
+have hit practical limits because, fundamentally, user agents [still lack any understanding of the](#permission-prompts-ux-evaluation) semantics of user interactions in the content area (i.e. the web page), and consequently lack insight into the user's present context and task they are trying to accomplish.

-To be able to meaningfully improve upon the status quo, user agents need to be able to extract more trustworthy signals from the content area about the user’s task and intent, so they can be more opinionated and confident in their communication to users regarding capability access.
-This is especially important if user agents want to safely enable users to change their minds without abdicating their responsibility for representing users’ earlier permanent block decisions.
+To be able to meaningfully improve upon the status quo, user agents need to be able to extract more trustworthy signals from the content area about the user's task and intent, so they can be more opinionated and confident in their communication to users regarding capability access.
+This is especially important if user agents want to safely enable users to change their minds without abdicating their responsibility for representing users' earlier permanent block decisions.

 ## Proposal